shresthagrawal/detect-now/readme.md

 Using DeepLearning to detect COVID-19 from cough sound recordings Our vision is that every coughing person can get tested for COVID-19 at zero costs directly from home.
 An AI detects how likely you have COVID-19 simply from your cough sound recording.

+> This solution was built during a hackathon, checkout the devpost for complete details [here.](https://devpost.com/software/detect-now)

 # Steps to Reproduce
 ## Clone The repo
 `git clone https://github.com/shresthagrawal/covid19.git`